Setting up a custom web server for reporting

 Most users of SmartAssembly do not need a custom web server.
 However, if you build applications for internal use in your company, and your company has a firewall that would prevent communication with the Redgate-hosted web service, you will need to use a custom web server.

-The custom web server is distinct from the SQL server.
-The custom web server hosts the web service to which reports are sent before they are downloaded to your SQL server or .mdb file:
+The custom web server is distinct from the SQL Server.
+The custom web server hosts the web service to which reports are sent before they are downloaded to your SQL Server or SQLite database file.

 The role of the web service for error reports: